opendime/chrome-opendime-extension/README.md

 - look at the end of `code.js` for some things that can be commented one way or the other; you can make it display test data for most cases
+- App window is currently coded to be 840x640px but we can change that.
+You should work in a similarly-sized window.
 - simply load `main.html` into chrome from the filesystem:

 ```
 open main.html
 ```

-- app window is currently coded to be 800x600px but we can change that, you should work in a similarly-sized window.

 # Debug As Extension.